Research Interests

 State/Change-of-State Lability as Type-Shifting

 In collaboration with my colleagues Andrew-Koontz-Garboden and Jens Hopperdietzel at the University of Manchester, I am working on the analysis of state/change-of-state lability, where, in some languages, normally stative verbs are interpreted as change of state verbs when they occur in the context of material that requires a dynamic eventive meaning (Koontz-Garboden 2007; Bowler et al. 2022).
 Crucially, change-of-state meaning does not arise in the absence of such event-selecting expressions.
 In ongoing work, we have developed an analysis of this phenomenon in terms of type-shifting, where a predicate of states is shifted to a predicate of events describing a change into that state in order to avoid a local type clash with event-selecting expressions.
 Combined with a Blocking Principle along the lines of that in Chierchia (1998), the analysis makes correct typological predictions: languages without inchoative morphology on verbs, such as Tongan and Mandarin, permit change-of-state type-shifting, while those with overt inchoative morphology, such as English, do not.
 This work thus bears on the second question above: the locus of inchoative semantics lies in type-shifting operations in some languages, but in the semantics of overt morphemes in others.
-Results from this research have been presented at GLOW 46, CLS 59, and WCCFL 41, with a paper under review at Natural Language Semantics.
+Results from this research have been presented at GLOW 46, CLS 59, and WCCFL 41, with a paper published in Natural Language Semantics.
+You can read it here.

 Event and argument structure